 On Wednesday, Boston College women’s soccer released its schedule for the 2017 season.
 Just like last year, BC will face off against Connecticut in an exhibition game to kickoff the season on Aug.
-6. About two weeks later, the Eagles will take part in a tournament hosted by James Madison University.
+11. A week later, the Eagles will take part in a tournament hosted by James Madison University.
 BC will play JMU on Aug.
 18, and William and Mary on Aug.
 20.

 From that point forward, the regular season will consist of seven more non-conference matches and a string of 10 ACC contests.